Choosing an auth method

 Service Principal

-Service Principal is the enterprise-grade option planned for v2+:
+Service Principal is the enterprise-grade option available on Business plan and above:

 - Authenticates as an Entra ID application owned by your organization, not by any individual user.